baileydunning/campsights/README.md

 - Edit and delete campsites
 - Data is stored in LMDB (server) and served via REST API
 - Comprehensive unit and integration tests using Vitest
+- Installable as a **Progressive Web App (PWA)** for offline use:
+  - Add to your home screen or desktop for a native app experience
+  - Works offline: previously loaded data and the app shell are available without a network connection
+  - Offline status indicator with clear messaging
+  - Caches static assets and API responses for fast repeat visits

 ## Monorepo & Lerna